 An ESA letter needs to be provided when requesting accommodation for you and your emotional support animal.
 We can provide you with everything you need to register your emotional support animal correctly.
 Speak to one of our licensed mental health professionals at US Service Animals today to see if you qualify.

-How Can I Choose a Reputable ESA Letter Provider?
+How Can I Choose a Reputable ESA Letter Provider in Texas?

 Reputable ESA providers like US Service Animals connect patients with medical professionals who are licensed to practice in their home state.
 A patient’s need for an ESA can only be properly evaluated through consultation with a professional, not through an online form or a survey.
 Any site that claims otherwise should be avoided at all costs.